AdobeDocs/learning-manager.en/help/migrated/kb/integration-to-outlook.md

 title: View learner's response to an outlook calendar invite on Learning Manager
 contentowner: kuppan
 ---

+# View learner's response to an outlook calendar invite on Learning Manager {#view-learners-response-to-an-outlook-calendar-invite-on-learning-manager}

 Learn how an admin and an instructor can view a learner's response to a calendar invite.

 In Learning Manager, when a learner is enrolled to a Virtual Class/Class Room session in a course, the learner gets a detailed outlook calendar invite.&nbsp;